-This course provides an introduction to the burgeoning field of philosophy of biology.
+This course provides an introduction to the philosophy of biology in general and to debates about human nature in particular.

 This is a reading-intensive, discussion-based course.
-In other words, students are expected to come to class having read the assigned material and ready to discuss it.
+Students are expected to come to class having read the assigned material and ready to discuss it.
 You are not expected to understand everything in the readings, but you are expected to raise questions about what you don't understand, engage in debate and dialog about the material, and raise objections to claims that seem questionable.

 Rather than sit passively, I want you to THINK FOR YOURSELF and ACTIVELY ENGAGE with the readings, other students, and the instructor.
-You cannot do well in this course without doing the assigned readings.
+You cannot do well in this course without doing the assigned readings and coming to class.
 Although there are no prerequisites, it is an advantage to have some background in philosophy and theoretical biology.

 The goal of this course is to philosophically examine evolutionary theory and, in particular, to think carefully about how evolution should affect our understanding of ourselves.
 We will start by reading Richard Dawkins' The Selfish Gene which paints a particular picture of one way of understanding basic evolutionary concepts like selection, fitness, and adaptation.
-We will then spend the rest of the class thinking about issues that are particularly salient in the case of humans: ethics, sex and gender, and race.
+We will then spend the rest of the class thinking about issues that are particularly salient in the case of humans: the genetics and heritability of human behavior, sex and gender, and race.
 In each case, we will ask how (and even if) biology is relevant to understanding the issues properly.